mikececco/imapper-oms-v1/VERCEL_DEPLOYMENT.md

    - The current setup uses plain CSS without dependencies on Tailwind CSS or other frameworks

 2. **Invalid Next.js configuration**:
-   - Error: `Invalid next.config.ts options detected: Unrecognized key(s) in object: 'swcMinify'`
+   - Error: `Invalid next.config.js options detected: Unrecognized key(s) in object: 'swcMinify'`
-   - Solution: Remove the `swcMinify` option from your next.config.ts file as it's no longer supported in Next.js 15.
+   - Solution: Remove the `swcMinify` option from your next.config.js file as it's no longer supported in Next.js 15.

-3. **NODE_ENV in next.config.ts**:
-   - Error: `The key "NODE_ENV" under "env" in next.config.ts is not allowed.`
-   - Solution: Remove `NODE_ENV` from the `env` section in next.config.ts.
-Next.js automatically handles this environment variable and doesn't allow it to be explicitly set.
+3. **JavaScript vs TypeScript**:
+   - The project has been converted from TypeScript to JavaScript to simplify development and avoid type-related errors
+   - All files now use .js and .jsx extensions instead of .ts and .tsx
+   - If you prefer TypeScript, you'll need to add type definitions and convert files back to TypeScript

 4. **Supabase Connection Issues**:
    - Error: "Missing Supabase environment variables" or "Error fetching data from Supabase"